-When it comes to creating the perfect look, there’s one type of makeup that literally lays the foundation for all else.
+When it comes to creating the perfect look, there’s one type of makeup that lays the foundation for all else.
 But foundation—regardless of quality—can vary widely in terms of consistency, application, and ingredients.
 So how do you know which type is right for you?

-If covering blemishes is your main goal, stick foundation is one of the best types of makeup for you.
+"A cream comes in a stick, bottle, pot, or compact," says Allen.
+If covering blemishes is your main goal, a stick foundation could be for you.
 Since it comes in an easy-to-use stick format, it’s great for slipping into your purse or makeup bag.
 The consistency tends to be a bit thicker, so it’s important to find your ideal shade.

 Stick foundations can also be applied as concealers to larger areas of the skin if you prefer a cream formulation to liquid.
 In general, targeted application is a good tip to follow: "Quit doing heavy coverage over your entire face—especially if you have naturally healthy, even skin," says Murdick.
 "Instead, do a light layer of foundation all over, and then build up the coverage only in the specific areas that need it.
 This will still give you flawless skin, but now your foundation won’t walk into the room before you do."

 As interest in natural and organic makeup solutions grows, there have never been more options for mineral powder.
 This type of foundation is loose and typically comes in a sifter.
 The only downside to this option is that it can be quite messy if not applied carefully, as opposed to pressed powders.
 It's best used during your morning routine to set your makeup; swap in a powder compact for touch-ups during the day.